SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointCampaignMessage.md

 ### -RawContent
 The raw, JSON-formatted string to use as the payload for the notification message.
-This value overrides other values for the message.
+If specified, this value overrides all other content for the message.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-pinpoint-campaign-message.html#cfn-pinpoint-campaign-message-rawcontent
 PrimitiveType: String